 The Care Gateway opening hours are Monday to Friday 8:00am to 6:00pm, excluding Bank Holidays.

 You can contact us by telephone on:

 Tel: 0161 947 0770 or 0800 092 4020

-If you are calling to book transport, phlebotomy or diabetic retinopathy, please press 2.
+If you are calling to arrange or request any other appointment please press 2.